MinMao-Hub/PasteEasy/README.md

 		* exit the program
 		* Re-check the auxiliary program function
 		* Restart the computer
+	* Method 3
+		* Remove PasteEasy from the list of helper programs and restart PasteEasy App
 3. It keeps crashing and cannot be opened
   * This problem is generally caused by the unsupported content format in the current pasteboard or a software bug.
 Try to copy a paragraph of text again and open the application again.
 The problem can basically be solved.